How Nonprofits and Board Members Can Respond to COVID-19

 The COVID-19 pandemic is more than just a health crisis — it has had a ripple effect, impacting all of us and our work.
 As the world responds to this new threat, many nonprofits are struggling with how to help their communities while also trying to endure the crisis themselves.

 We’ve compiled some of the most common questions we are seeing in our sector, answered by our Ask-an-Expert team, along with some of the most helpful resources we’ve found.
-While our Ask-an-Expert service is typically a members-only benefit, during this time it will be open for the entire community.
-BoardSource is committed to supporting board and staff leaders during this trying time, and we feel this is important information for every organization.
+Our Ask-an-Expert service has been open for the entire community for the last few months and will be a members-only benefit again beginning on September 1st.

 We encourage you to read what others in the nonprofit sector are doing to adapt to the COVID-19 on our stories page.
 We’re sharing your stories of success and innovation to celebrate resourcefulness while also providing a path for other leaders to follow.